 The writing test is scored on a scale that ranges from 1 to 6 with half point increments.
 It is scored by two raters independently.

 How Important is it to Prepare for CAAP?

 In order to have an accurate assessment through CAAP it is essential to take it with sincerity.
-Since CAAP result helps to evaluate the success of educational programs rather than allowing students the eligibility to join new courses, it is possible that students take it casually.
+Since the result helps to evaluate the success of educational programs rather than allowing students the eligibility to join new courses, it is possible that students take it casually.
 They fail to realize that they are the ones to benefit by taking the CAAP with sincere preparation.
-This is because their performance in CAAP helps the colleges to improve the quality of educational programs that are run by them.
-Hence, in order to receive better quality of education, students should prepare for the CAAP according to the requirements so that they can truly reflect the present level of education being imparted in the colleges.
+This is because their performance helps the colleges to improve the quality of educational programs that are run by them.
+Hence, in order to receive better quality of education, students should prepare for this assessment according to the requirements so that they can truly reflect the present level of education being imparted in the colleges.

-Moreover, CAAP helps to make an estimate of a student’s potential.
+Moreover, this examination helps to make an estimate of a student’s potential.
 However, without good preparation, the true potential of a student is not brought out.
 Hence, it is impossible to recognize the worth of the candidate unless he puts all his efforts in preparation.
-Students who are not aware of their shortcomings are the ones who need to prepare for CAAP in the best possible way.
-The CAAP result helps to pinpoint the areas in which students need more preparation.
-However, if the student does not prepare well, the result of CAAP could be misleading and it will not help in guiding students for improving their skills.
-This means that preparation is very essential for CAAP.
+Students who are not aware of their shortcomings are the ones who need to prepare in the best possible way.
+The scores help to mark the areas in which students need more preparation.
+However, if the student does not prepare well, the results could be misleading and it will not help in guiding students for improving their skills.
+This means that preparation is very essential for attempting this test.

 Not many times do we come across a test that is complete.
 CAAP offers complete evaluation by focusing on the students as well as the educational programs.
 It strives to provide inputs for the improvement of students as well as colleges.
-CAAP can therefore be called a test that helps in diagnosing weaknesses and strengths, as well as identifying the true caliber of students.
+It can considered as a system of assessment helps in diagnosing weaknesses and strengths, as well as identifying the true caliber of students.